MicrosoftDocs/dynamics365smb-docs/financials/about-export-data.md

 ms.author: edupont

 ---
-# Export Your Financials Data to Excel or Work with Your Financials Data in Excel
+# Exporting Your Business Data to Excel
 If you want to work with your data from [!INCLUDE[d365fin](includes/d365fin_md.md)] in Excel, you can open all lists in Excel and work with it there.
 Similarly, if you want to cancel your subscription for [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)], you can export your data to Excel so that you can take it with you.

 ## Opening Lists in Excel